 Humanities is a liberal arts major with a focus on courses from three humanities departments.
-You customize this major to meet your interests and personal and career goals.
-Choose from a variety of courses with a concentration in three areas such as the following: classics, communication, English literature, English writing, history of art and architecture, philosophy, or theatre arts.
+This major can be customized to meet your interests and personal or career goals.
+You will choose to concentrate in three areas from the list below and have the opportunity to take a variety of courses within those areas of study.

-A minimum total of 120 credits is required for the Bachelor of Arts degree with a major in humanities.
-Of this total, students must take a minimum of 36 credits (approximately 12 courses) according to the specifications at the right.
-The remaining credits required for the degree are outlined in the Requirements for the Bachelor’s Degree information sheet.
+Students must earn a minimum of 120 credits for the Bachelorof Arts degree with a major in humanities.
+Of this total, students must take a minimum of 36 credits (approximately 12 courses) according to the specifications below.
+The remaining credits required for the degree are outlined on the Requirements for the Bachelor’s Degree information sheet.

-Choose a minimum of 36 credits (approximately 12 courses) from any three departments below.
-All courses taken must be humanities-related.
+Choose a minimum of 36 credits (approximately 12 courses) from any three departments/programs below.
+All courses taken must be humanities related.

 Requirements are subject to change.
 Check with an academic advisor before registering.

 An internship program is available through the College of General Studies.
-Please see your advisor for additional information.
+Please see an advisor for additional information.